-How to make Beef Pad Thai
+Easy Beef Pad Thai Recipe

 - 1 egg (chicken or duck)

-1/2 a cup of shredded carrots
+- ½ cup of carrots, shredded

-1/2 a cup of bean sprouts
+- ½ cup of bean sprouts

-2 green onions, roughly chopped
+- 2 green onions, roughly chopped

-2 tbs of olive oil
+- 2 tbsp olive oil

-Salt and pepper
+- Salt and pepper

 Pad Thai sauce ingredients

 - Set the cooked noodles aside in a bowl and cover.
-(Ideally, you want the noodles to be slightly undercooked as they will cook further in the wok when added to the pad Thai.)
+Ideally, you want the noodles to be slightly undercooked as they will cook further in the wok when added to the pad Thai.

-Once the egg is cooked to your liking, add the pieces of sirloin steak to the pan and season the meat generously with the salt and freshly cracked black pepper.
+- Once the egg is cooked to your liking, add the pieces of sirloin steak to the pan and season the meat generously with the salt and freshly cracked black pepper.
 Cook for 3-4 min per side, or until the meat is medium to medium-rare.